 We perform extensive upfront checks on every company that wants to pitch for funds on our platform.
-These include verifying details of the directors' backgrounds, carrying out a KYC/AML check on directors and reviewing the company's finances and a reviewing the company's business plan.
+These include verifying details of the directors' backgrounds, carrying out a KYC/AML check on directors and reviewing the company's finances.
 We require evidence for every claim that a company makes in its pitch to ensure that every investor is in the best position to succeed.

 Only 8% of companies that apply to pitch for funds on our platform make it through our rigorous vetting process.
 At Crowd for Angles, we will only place a pitch on our platform if we believe that the company is trustworthy, reliable, has true potential and we would consider investing in it ourselves (indeed, for many pitches some members of our team have done just that).
 While we don't endorse any pitches on our platform, we believe that our rigorous due diligence process will help you to feel confident in your investment.
 Here we outline our extensive process of checks into every pitching company.